v-h-gn/lectures/published/cs258/slides.md

 # MDP Formulation

+## States
-States: The set of all valid sentences defined by our AMP PCFG
+The set of all valid sentences defined by our AMP PCFG

+## Actions
-Actions: The set of all valid words which can be arranged in our sentence
+The set of all valid words which can be arranged in our sentence

+## Rewards
-Rewards: Weighted combination of structural similarity (AlphaFold), genomic similarity (PDB, GenBank, etc), and environmental impacts (toxicity, synthesizability, etc)
+Weighted combination of structural similarity (AlphaFold), genomic similarity (PDB, GenBank, etc), and environmental impacts (toxicity, synthesizability, etc)

+## Transition Model
-Transition Model: Probabilities of a particular word being in the sentence as defined by our PCFG.
+Probabilities of a particular word being in the sentence as defined by our PCFG.

 ---